Nusa Penida Island – About Best Beach In Bali Nusa Penida. Here are the most deduct you’ll get:

 I really love Nusa Penida East albeit the spots are much further far away from the harbor compared to Nusa Penida West.
 The hoards of Chinese tourists or day visitors from Nusa Lembongan are almost non-existent within the East, especially during the Bali low season period.

 These are the simplest places to go to at Nusa Penida East:

 Don’t judge a book by its cover.
 Or during this case: Don’t judge a cave from its entrance!

-Goa Giri Putri Temple is perhaps one among the foremost unique Balinese Temple within the world.
+Goa Giri Putri Temple is perhaps one among the foremost unique Balinese Temple in the world.
 This temple is found inside a big cave.